metosin/reitit/doc/ring/coercion.md

 (defprotocol Coercion
   "Pluggable coercion protocol"
-  (get-name [this] "Keyword name for the coercion") (compile [this model name] "Compiles a coercion model") (get-apidocs [this model data] "???")
+  (get-name [this] "Keyword name for the coercion") (get-apidocs [this model data] "???")
-  (make-open [this model] "Returns a new map model which doesn't fail on extra keys") (encode-error [this error] "Converts error in to a serializable format") (request-coercer [this type model] "Returns a `value format => value` request coercion function") (response-coercer [this model] "Returns a `value format => value` response coercion function"))
+  (compile-model [this model name] "Compiles a coercion model") (open-model [this model] "Returns a new map model which doesn't fail on extra keys") (encode-error [this error] "Converts error in to a serializable format") (request-coercer [this type model] "Returns a `value format => value` request coercion function") (response-coercer [this model] "Returns a `value format => value` response coercion function"))